Chapter 9 : 8- An Unplanned Promotion

 “In her condition, I don’t think Naomi had the strength or energy to change her memory.”
 Kingsley nodded in agreement at this and Harry felt Ron shift uncomfortably next to him.

-“As for the man Ron caught,” Gawain continued.
+“As for the man Ron caught...”
+Gawain continued.
 “He has admitted to being a Death Eater supporter although we can’t get much more out of him, he appears to have been well trained in the art of Occlumency.
-We plan to use his wand as identification to find out who he is and work from there.”
+So we plan to use his wand as identification to find out who he is and work from there.”
 Kingsley nodded again and correctly took this to be the final piece of information.

-As she said it, Harry’s heart skipped a beat and he felt the eyes of Phillipa, Gawain and Ron all turn on him.
+As she said this, Harry’s heart skipped a beat and he felt the eyes of Phillipa, Gawain and Ron all turn on him.

 “Very well.”
-Kingsley said, a small smile breaking on his face.
+Kingsley said.
 “All those in favour of Chief Auror Harry James Potter, Order of Merlin First Class, to be promoted to Head of the Auror Office.”
 Harry watched in awe as people raised their hands, Hermione’s being first up.
 He watched as Aberforth, Elphias, Percy and Bill Weasley, who were both sitting at the front of the council and even Kingsley along with many others, raise their hands in approval.

 “Then it is decided.”
-Kingsley announced after counting the unanimous vote.
+Kingsley said after counting the unanimous vote.
 “Harry Potter shall be our new Head of the Auror Office.”
-At once there was a round of applause and Harry felt a hand grasp his shoulder and he turned to see Ron beaming at him.
+At once there was a round of applause and Harry felt a hand grasp his shoulder and he turned to see Ron beaming at him with obvious effort.

 “I’d like to promote Chief Auror Ronald Bilious Weasley, Order of Merlin First Class, to be my Deputy Head of staff.”